(Last updated 11/18/2013 - added battery geometry and test data)

 The mission score (SCR) is calculated using the following equation,

-Mission timing begins the moment the WSU supplied data and power system is issued to the team.
-The timer is stopped when the plane touches down after completing the entire mission.
+Mission timing begins the moment the plane lifts off.
+The timer is stopped when the plane touches down for a landing after completing the entire mission.

-The WSU supplied power system operates the motor, receiver, and servos.
-The operating voltage is approximately 10.5V (loaded) and the current output will be electronically limited to 30A.
-(Click here for additional battery test data.)
+The WSU supplied battery pack (see photo below) operates the motor, receiver, and servos.
+The operating voltage is approximately 10V (loaded) and the current output must be fuse limited to 30A.
+Maximum available battery capacity is approximately 1,000 mAh.
+The dimensions and weight are, respectively, approximately 1.6 x 1.7 x 2.7-inches and 6.7oz.
+Actual battery pack performance test data can be found by clicking here.

 All rules, requirements, and constraints are subject to interpretation and change by Dr. Miller.
 Additional rules, requirements, and constraints can be added anytime.
 Team members assume all risk with respect to disqualification (i.e., SCR=0).